 The girl was a small, pretty person who wrote a poem to our coterie.

 She was named Mori Naoko.
 Her poems were small items that could read the girlish loveliness and the seriously annoying spirit.
 It might be said that we read her poetry and that we liked her.

 On the early summer evening, on the way back from school, we were cool in the park with our school clothes on.

-"I know her house, don't you go?
+"I know her house,do you want to go ?

 A cool breeze was blowing.

-We ran a bicycle.
-I was excited about my expectations.
+We rode a bicycle.
+I was excited.

 In about 20 minutes I came to her apartment.

 Several buildings rise in a large site on the side of the station.
 There were some trees planted in the street, and there was a park-like square.
 The area was covered in the twilight after the sun went down.

 "I think that's the building of the area."